-In the realm of sports, the question of nature versus nurture often comes into play.
+In sports, the question of nature versus nurture often comes into play.
 The impact of genetics on athletic performance has been a hot topic of debate, with some attributing success to genetic predisposition, while others argue that training and dedication are the primary drivers.
 This article aims to shed light on the intricate relationship between genetics and sports performance, providing a balanced perspective on the matter.

 While it's undeniable that rigorous training plays a significant role in shaping an athlete's performance, genetics is also a crucial factor that should not be overlooked.
 The genetic makeup of an individual can influence their inherent physical abilities, such as strength, speed, and endurance.